louiseds/louiseds.github.io/about.md

 ## **Academics**

-Graduated in 2016 from _Ecole Nationale Supérieure des Arts Décoratifs_ (EnsAD, Paris 5th), departement stage design.
+Graduated in Stage Design from _Ecole Nationale Supérieure des Arts Décoratifs_ (EnsAD, Paris) in 2016.

-Graduated in 2012 from _Duperré_ school of applied arts (ESAA, Paris 3rd), department environmental design.
+Graduated in Environmental Design from _Duperré_ school of applied arts (ESAA, Paris) in 2012.

-Erasmus semesters in 2014-2015 at the _Weißensee Kunsthochschule_ (Berlin), department stage design and department sculpture.
+Erasmus semesters in Stage Design and Sculpture at _Weißensee Kunsthochschule_ (Berlin) in 2014-2015.

 <br>

 <br>